 This is Skeeter.
-A six year old Marmoset Monkey.
+A eleven year old Marmoset Monkey.
 He is the LOVE of our lives and a joy to have in our home.
 Everything on these pages are used and recommended by Skeeter himself.

 We accept Paypal and Credit Cards